Relay Observability

 High

-deadLetteredCountrelative to total -- Check the budget rejections breakdown to find the root cause.
+deadLetteredCountrelative to total — Check budget rejections.
 A spike inhopLimitrejections often indicates a message loop between two agents.
-TTL expirations may mean agents are too slow to process messages within the default 1-hour window. -
+TTL expirations may mean agents are too slow to process within the 1-hour window. -

 Rising

-failedCount-- Subscriber handlers are throwing errors.
-Check the individual traces for theerrorfield to identify which adapter or endpoint is failing.
-The circuit breaker will automatically stop delivering to endpoints with 5 consecutive failures. -
+failedCount— Subscriber handlers are throwing errors.
+Check individual traces for theerrorMessagefield.
+The circuit breaker automatically stops delivering to endpoints with 5 consecutive failures. -

 High

-avgDeliveryLatencyMs-- Deliveries are slow on average.
-This is often caused by a single slow endpoint pulling up the mean.
+avgDeliveryLatencyMs— A single slow endpoint can pull up the mean.
 Inspect traces filtered by endpoint to find the bottleneck.

-The DorkOS client UI includes a Delivery Metrics Dashboard in the Relay panel that visualizes these numbers with success/failure breakdowns and latency distribution.
+The DorkOS client includes a Delivery Metrics Dashboard in the Relay panel.
 Access it from the Relay tab in the sidebar when Relay is enabled.

 Debugging Failed Deliveries